Fanfare for the Common Man: In television and other media

+The theme song for the Star Trek: Deep Space Nine television series that was in syndication during 1993–1999 has much in common with the Fanfare for the Common Man song.

+Between 1979–1980, CBS Sports Spectacular used, as its theme music, an "in-house" version of Fanfare.
+The CBS version (clocking in at 1 minute and eight seconds) was styled after the 9 minute, 40 second version recorded by UK progressive rock group Emerson, Lake & Palmer on its 1977 LP, Works Volume 1.

+Michael Jackson and The Jacksons began their reunion set during the Michael Jackson: 30th Anniversary Celebration concerts on September 7 and 10, 2001 at Madison Square Garden using Fanfare for the Common Man as the introduction music before the start of Can You Feel It.

-The Chicago Blackhawks of the NHL have used it as part of a pre-game video introduction of the team before it takes to the ice since moving into the United Center in 1994.
+The Chicago Blackhawks of the NHL have used the Fanfare song as part of a pre-game video introduction of the team before it takes to the ice since moving into the United Center in 1994.

 Several feature films employ the piece for dramatic effect.
 John Williams' main themes for the 1978 Superman film are partially based on the fanfare and his original score for Saving Private Ryan draws heavily on its soundworld (though Copland's piece is not actually heard in either movie).
 In The Patriot, which Williams scored, the music of the final scene before the credits may be a nod to Copland's work.
 The fanfare functioned as Jimmy King's theme in Ready to Rumble.
 The Bollywood film Parinda prominently features the piece as background score, including in a haunting opening depicting shots of Bombay.

-The first three notes of the piece are coincidentally the same as the sound made by the motors of the MR-73 class of cars on the Montreal Metro as they leave the station and accelerate.
+The first three notes of the piece are coincidentally the same as the sounds made by the traction motors of the MR-73 subway trains on the Montreal Metro when they accelerate and leave the stations.